k-symplectic structures and absolutely trianalytic subvarieties in hyperkahler manifolds: Introduction

 \theorem Let $Z\subset M$ be a proper complex subvariety of a general deformation of 10-dimensional O'Grady manifold, $\tilde Z$ its normalization, and $\tilde Z_1$ its covering equipped with the Bogomolov decomposition obtained as in \ref{_b_2_bound_abs_triana_IHS_Corollary_}.
 Then $\tilde Z_i = \prod_i K_i$ where $K_i$ are maximal holonomy hyperk\"ahler manifolds with $b_2 \geq 24$, that is, previously unknown type. \endproof

 \remark A maximal holonomy hyperk\"ahler manifold $K_i$ with $\dim_\C K_i=2$ satisfies $b_2(K_i) \leq 22$ (Kodaira-Enriques classification, see e.g. \cite{_Besse:Einst_Manifo_}).
-When $\dim_\C=4$, one has $b_2(K_i) \leq 23$ (\cite{_Guan:dim8_}).
-Therefore, any absolutely trianalytic subvariety in a 10-dimensional O'Grady manifold satisfies $\dim_\C Z\geq 6$, and has maximal holonomy.
+When $\dim_\C K_i=4$, one has $b_2(K_i) \leq 23$ (\cite{_Guan:dim8_}).
+Therefore, any absolutely trianalytic subvariety in a 10-dimensional O'Grady manifold (if it exists) satisfies $\dim_\C Z\geq 6$, and has maximal holonomy.

-For a 6-dimensional O'Grady manifold $M$, one has $b_2(M)=8$, and no such nice result is possible.
+For a 6-dimensional O'Grady manifold $M$, one has $b_2(M)=8$, so we can not prove analogous result by our methods.
 However, complex tori are still prohibited.

 \theorem Let $M$ be a general deformation of a 6-dimensional O'Grady manifold.
 Then any holomorphic map from a complex torus to $M$ is trivial.

 {\bf Proof:} Since an image of such a map is absolutely trianalytic, its normalization is hyperk\"ahler.
 However, a dominant holomorphic map from a torus $T$ to a manifold $Z$ with trivial canonical bundle is a projection to a quotient torus.
 This is clear because fibers of such map have trivial canonical bundle by adjunction formula, but a Calabi-Yau submanifold in a torus is also a torus.
 Then \ref{_gene_defo_6_dim_Ogda_no_tori_Theorem_} follows from \ref{_6_dim_subva_Remark_}. \endproof